So you want to create a personal website for your freelancing business? Hooray!

 Firstly, what is hosting?
 Hosting is like renting a space on the web where you store all your website’s data, images and files.

 For hosting, we recommend Bluehost.
-They have plans starting at $3.45 per month.
+With our special discount, you can get plans starting at $2.95 per month.

 Our recommendation is from personal experience.
 We use Bluehost to host all of our websites and have never had any issues.
 They have great customer support and are known to be one of the most reliable hosting companies in the industry.
 Plus you also get a free domain with a registration of 12 months or greater.

 You will be asked to select a plan:

 The basic package is all you need unless you plan on having multiple sites, then we recommend the plus plan.

 Choosing a Domain Name